Team Services | TFS 2017 | TFS 2015 | TFS 2013

 With a Delivery Plan, you gain a tailor-made view across several teams and their development backlogs—stories, features, or epics.
 You can use these views to drive alignment across teams by overlaying several backlogs onto your delivery schedule.

-Feature availability: Delivery Plans, a Visual Studio Marketplace extension, is available for Team Services.
+Feature availability: Delivery Plans, a Visual Studio Marketplace extension, is available for Team Services and TFS 2017.2 and later versions.
 All users with basic access can view, add, and configure Delivery Plans.
 Stakeholders, however, don’t have access to Delivery Plans.

 When you configure a Delivery Plan, you select the teams and backlog levels of interest.
 You can then interact with the plan to update it and drill into more details.
 To learn more about Delivery Plans, see Review team plans.